tanujlalwani/portfolio/src/assets/posts/reach-out-of-the-box/post.md

 ![Reach Out of the Box: Cover](cover.svg 'Reach Out of the Box: Cover')

+---

 </div>

 <div class="post-body">

-Reach Out of the Box was an unique fundraising event hosted by Mallya Aditi International in collaboration with HelpAge India.
+<div class="introduction">Reach Out of the Box was an unique fundraising event hosted by Mallya Aditi International in collaboration with HelpAge India.
 The event was centered around a carnival followed by a live concert featuring 5 of India's largest bands.
-All proceeds from the event went to the victims of the Uttarakhand flood in India.
+All proceeds from the event went to the victims of the Uttarakhand flood in India.</div>

 ---